airfighter7991/Ping-pong-counter/readme.md

 - Just tap on numbers for change the score.
 - When you achieve 21 score the play will be paused.
 You can continue game if you want.
 ## Languages
 Now it's support only russian.
-I will add new languarges in futher.
+I will add new languarges in further.